 Do I have to have a hurricane glass?

-All you need to enjoy your hurricane is a glass filled with ice.
+All you need to enjoy your easy hurricane cocktail is a glass filled with ice.
 A high ball glass or some other sort of cocktail glass will totally do.

 But also, why not put a set on your wedding registry?